CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 ### <a name="mod-bookmark-soc"></a>Bookmark This Social

+<span class="info" markdown="1">To make it easier to follow I have broken up the Bookmark This Social Options into two parts.</span>

 #### Part 1 - Facebook

 Facebook has announced that they have deprecated the **Sharer** code in preference of their new **Share Dialog** system, which requires a Facebook App ID.
 If you plan to display the Facebook button you will need to create an application **first** and then copy and paste the **ID** into the field provided.
 For more info on how this is done read below.*\[Figure-10b\]*